The Link Between Neuroplasticity And Optometric Care

 The ability to change one’s established habits or emotional responses is neuroplasticity in action.
 Choosing new behaviors not only strengthens those pathways, but causes other pathways to weaken since they are being used less frequently.

 Neuroplasticity is the basis of vision therapy and neuro-optometric rehabilitation therapy.
 The ability to rewire and retrain the brain, and build new neural pathways, is what makes optometric rehabilitation possible.

 By developing and strengthening new pathways in the brain, neuro-optometrists can significantly improve your vision, especially for ocular conditions like amblyopia (lazy eye), strabismus (crossed eye), and binocular vision dysfunction (eye misalignment).

 The goal of neuro-optometric rehabilitation therapy is to improve and fortify the neural connections between the brain and the eyes, stimulating the nerves responsible for the performance of visual skills, such as eye-tracking, focusing, convergence, and stereopsis.

 Neuro-optometry has assisted patients who suffered the effects of a concussion or head injury from trauma, car accidents, strokes, or falls.
 These patients, whose visual skills have been damaged, can benefit from specific visual exercises, specialized prism glasses, or other therapeutic tools that utilize neuroplasticity.

-If you or a loved one suffers from the after-effects of a traumatic brain injury, stroke, or head injury, or another type of visual dysfunction, call Laguna Eyes Vision Therapy Center to schedule your functional visual evaluation.
+If you or a loved one suffers from the after-effects of a traumatic brain injury, stroke, or head injury, or another type of visual dysfunction, call Laguna Eyes Neuro-Optometry Center to schedule your functional visual evaluation.